jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 and `file.c` files to make editing between them easier.

 Tabs also work really well to divide up what you are working on.
-You could be working on one project in one tab and another project in another tab.
+You could be working on one part of the project in one tab and another part of the project in another tab.

 Just remember though, if you are using a single tab for each file, that isn't how tabs in Vim were designed to be used.